AdobeDocs/id-service.en/help/implementation-guides/ecid-a4t-target.md

   - id: c2be0313-b3ae-45e0-b454-d20bf54b23f2
     internal-label: Measurement
 ---
-# Using the ID Service with A4T and a server-side implementation of Target {#using-the-id-service-with-a-t-and-a-server-side-implementation-of-target}
+# Using the Visitor ID Service with A4T and a server-side implementation of Target {#using-the-id-service-with-a-t-and-a-server-side-implementation-of-target}

-These instructions are for A4T customers with mixed server- and client-side implementations of Target, Analytics, and the ID service.
-Customers who need to run the ID service in a NodeJS or Rhino environment should also review this information.
-This instance of the ID service uses a shortened version the VisitorAPI.js code library, which you download and install from Node Package Manager (NPM).
+These instructions are for A4T customers with mixed server- and client-side implementations of Target, Analytics, and the Visitor ID Service.
+Customers who need to run the Visitor ID Service in a NodeJS or Rhino environment should also review this information.
+This instance of the Visitor ID Service uses a shortened version the `VisitorAPI.js` code library, which you download and install from Node Package Manager (NPM).
 Review this section for installation instructions and other configuration requirements.

 ## Introduction {#section-ab0521ff5bbd44c592c3eaab31c1de8b}

-A4T (and other customers) can use this version of the ID service when they need to:
+A4T (and other customers) can use this version of the Visitor ID Service when they need to:

 * Render web page content on their servers and pass it to a browser for final display.
-* Make server-side [!DNL Target] calls.
+* Make server-side Target calls.
-* Make client-side (in-browser) calls to [!DNL Analytics].
+* Make client-side (in-browser) calls to Analytics.
-* Synchronize separate [!DNL Target] and [!DNL Analytics] IDs to determine if a visitor seen by one solution is the same person as seen by the other solution.
+* Synchronize separate Target and Analytics IDs to determine if a visitor seen by one solution is the same person as seen by the other solution.

 ## Code download and provided interfaces {#section-32d75561438b4c3dba8861be6557be8a}

-See the [ID service NPM repository](https://www.npmjs.com/package/@adobe-mcid/visitor-js-server) to download the server-side code package and review the interfaces included in the current build.
+See the [Visitor ID Service NPM repository](https://www.npmjs.com/package/@adobe-mcid/visitor-js-server) to download the server-side code package and review the interfaces included in the current build.

 ## Workflow {#section-56b01017922046ed96536404239a272b}